qenta-cee/magento2-qcp/CODE_OF_CONDUCT.md

 permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.

-## Scope

-This Code Of Conduct applies to all open source projects published by Wirecard AG, including the issue tracker of those projects.

 ## Enforcement

 Instances of abusive, harassing, or otherwise unacceptable behavior may be